GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 # oxd 3.1.1 Documentation

 ## Introduction
-oxd is client software that simplifies the process of implementing the OpenID Connect and UMA profiles of OAuth 2.0 in **server-side web applications**.
+oxd is client software that simplifies the process of implementing OpenID Connect and UMA in **server-side web applications**.

 Using oxd, you can securely send users from web apps to your Gluu Server OpenID Connect Provider (OP) and UMA Authorization Server (AS) for dynamic enrollment, single sign-on (SSO), and access management policy enforcement.

 !!!
 Note
-    If you need to integrate single-page apps (SPAs), native apps, and/or SaaS apps with your Gluu Server, review recommended strategies in the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).
+    If you need to integrate single-page apps (SPAs), native apps, and/or SaaS apps with your Gluu Server, review our recommended strategies in the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).

 ## Components
 The oxd software package includes two components: